essif-lab/framework/docs/terms/wallet.md

 typeid: wallet
 stage: draft
 hoverText: "Wallet (functional component): the capability to securely store data as requested by Colleague Agents, and to provide stored data to Colleague Agents or Peer Agents, all in compliance with the rules of its Principal's Wallet Policy."
+glossaryText: "the capability to securely store data as requested by %%colleague agents^digital-colleague%%, and to provide stored data to %%colleague agents^digital-colleague%% or %%peer agents^peer-agent%%, all in compliance with the rules of its %%principal^principal%%'s %%wallet policy^wallet-policy%%."
 ---

 ### Short Description